plawlost/yazzone/data/essays/mvp.md

 The first question produces compliance.
 The second produces a person.

-Most MVP parents will never understand this.
-They'll keep pointing at the refrigerator.
-But at some point you stop waiting for them to ask the right questions.
-You stop being the emotional generator for a house that never generates anything back.
+Most MVP parents won't get this.
+They'll keep pointing at the fridge, the tuition, the roof.
+Look at everything I gave you.
+And at some point—I don't know when exactly—you stop waiting for them to ask better questions.
+You stop being the one who generates all the warmth for a house that never warmed you back.

-You just build.
-Not to prove anything.
-Because building is the thing you're good at now, and you might as well do it for reasons that are actually yours.
+You build.
+Not to prove anything to them anymore.
+Just because it's what you're good at now, and you might as well do it for your own reasons.

-The best founders learned to believe in themselves because no one else was going to.
-The question is whether they can eventually let someone else believe in them too.
+I learned to believe in myself because the alternative was waiting forever.
+Most builders I know have a version of this story.
+The real question—the one I'm still figuring out—is whether you can eventually let someone else believe in you.
+Whether you can receive that without flinching.